Debatreya/tran-CLI/README.md

 ## Contact

-For any questions or suggestions, please contact [your email].
+For any questions or suggestions, please contact.

 ```
+debatreyadas@gmail.com